4mad0r/eCPPTv2-Training/README.md

 This repository documents my preparation journey for the **eCPPTv2** certification by INE Security, collecting structured penetration testing write-ups of the labs and machines I complete along the way.

-> 🇬🇧 Most write-ups will be in English, with some notes in Spanish.
+> 🇬🇧 Most write-ups will be in Spanish, with some notes in English.
-> 🇪🇸 La mayoría de los writeups estarán en inglés, con algunas notas en español.
+> 🇪🇸 La mayoría de los writeups estarán en español, con algunas notas en inglés.

 ---